bumbread/x-lang/readme.txt

 While loops support flow control operators such as break and continue.

+FUNCTIONS

+The lagnuage only has functions.
+Every function has a return value.
+If you want to create a procedure, create a function with int return type instead.
+  :int<-() func {
+     return;
+  }

+Inside functions a special implicit value "result" is initialized.
+By default it is zeroed for primitives and no action is done on complex types.
+In order to exit from function with return value, set the result value followed by the return statement:
+  :int<-() main {
+    result = -1;
+    return;
+  }

+It is possible to write the same thing by putting a value into return statement:
+  :int<-() main {
+    return -1;
+  }

+This statement will set result variable's value and return it.

 Source code conventions (mostly for me, not enforced):
 1.  all identifiers are written in snake_case.
 2.  except some macros and enum types, they can be in CAPS_SNAKE but also snake_case.